tomaszdudek7/airflow_project/README.md

-# Yet Another Apache Airflow Example
+# Yet Another Scalable Apache Airflow With Docker Example
 There are plenty articles describing what Apache Airflow is and when would you want to use it.
 As it turns out the problem it solves is really common, not only among data science environments.